Backpacking Thailand might be one of the best experiences of your life! Seriously, it was for me!

 Head back down to Bangkok by overnight train or bus.
 You’ll probably need to spend a night in Bangkok again before catching your connecting bus, train or flight to the South to Phuket or Surat Thani.

-To save even more time, you could fly down from Chiang Mai to Bangkok and then catch a connecting flight to Krabi/ Phuket/ Nakon si Thammrat/ Surat Thani
+To save time, you could fly down from Chiang Mai to Koh Samui, Phuket or Krabi.

 Khao Sok National Park – 1 or 2 days

 Before you head off to Thailand’s amazing beaches and islands if you’re a nature lover visiting Khao Sok National Park is definitely worth including in your backpacking Thailand itinerary.

 The park consists of towering limestone formations and a lush jungle that you can trek through.
 Relish in the species of flora, fauna, birds, and animals, and learn about Thailand’s natural environment first hand.

 You can choose to explore the national park however you choose, whether that be hiking, kayaking, or rafting on the massive man-made lake, Cheow Lan Lake.